Complex dynamics in two-dimensional coupling of quadratic maps

 principles.
 The two-node case is also simple enough to allow for explicit

-coupling conditions that govern phase transitions between synchronized and
+characterization of the coupling conditions that govern transitions between

 correspondence breaks down for higher periods and in regions supporting